Purdue University Office of Admissions logo

 English

-While pursuing a BA in English, students may select from three distinct concentrations: Literature, English Education and English Language in a Global Context.
+While pursuing a BA in English, students may select from two distinct concentrations: Literature and English Language in a Global Context.

 • The Literature student is a reader.
 In this track, students read authors who have shaped the English-speaking globe and practice the skills necessary to negotiate a complex world.